Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 Description of Mule Deer Hunts

-Rifle Mule Deer Hunts: Includes complimentary accommodations (tent camps), complimentary meals, a guide, skinning, packing out animal, up to *4 days of hunting.
+Desert Mule Deer Hunts: Includes complimentary accommodations (tent camps), complimentary meals, a guide, skinning, packing out animal, up to *4 days of hunting for rifle season or up to 5 days for archery season.
 Choose a "Hunter to Guide Ratio" of either 1-on-1 or 2-on-1.
 The 1 on 1 rate means one hunter per guide.
 The 2 on 1 rate means two hunters per guide.
 If choosing 2 on 1, you must bring the other hunter to share the guide with.

 Hunters should note that mule deer live in the lower desert mountains.
 Hunters are encouraged to condition themselves to the best of their ability in order to increase their odds for success.
 We do not use or own horses and pack animals.
 If you are looking for a horseback hunt, this is NOT the hunt for you.